beranek1/php-user-agent-analyser/docs/README.md

 # UAA: User Agent Analyser
-A php function/library for analysing user agents.
+Open-source PHP library for analysing user agents.

 Optimised for Gecko (Firefox), AppleWebKit (Chrome, Safari, Edge) and Trident (Internet Explorer) user agents, but also supports most of the others.